Dive profile: Forward profile

 This term is occasionally used to indicate that a repetitive dive is shallower than the previous dive.
 This sequence has practical advantages of longer no-stop bottom time, or shorter decompression time than reverse profile dives, but although for several years some of the recreational diver certification agencies promoted this sequence as safer than reverse profile, the claim was not based on evidence, and has been rebutted after examination of the history of the claim and evidence of comparative decompression risk by a panel of experts in 1999.

 Saw-tooth profile

 In a saw tooth profile the diver ascends and descends a number of times during the dive.
 Each ascent and descent increases the risk of decompression sickness if there are any bubbles already in the diver's tissues.
 The increase in risk depends on the ascent rate, magnitude and duration of the upwards excursion, the saturation levels of the tissues, and to some extent the time spent after returning to depth.
-Accurate assessment of the increase of risk is not currently (2016) possible, but some dive computers make an adjustment to the decompression requirement based on violations of recommended maximum ascent rate as an attempt to compensate.
+Accurate assessment of the increase of risk is not currently (2016) possible, but some dive computers make an adjustment to the decompression requirement based on violations of recommended maximum ascent rate as an arbitrary attempt to compensate.
+Increased venous bubble counts established by Doppler ultrasound are associated with such profiles.